gunout/Video-to-Ascii/README.md

 # Video-to-Ascii
-Video to ascii rendering .
+Video to ascii rendering . on terminal and export .mp4 .